top of page

-According to Jason deCaire Taylor "The bankers are a symbol of how little we look to the future and how we are focused on short-term gain.
+"The bankers symbolise how little we look to the future and how we are focused on short-term gain.
 Each sculpture is in a prayer position to show that monetary items have replaced his god.
 Each Banker has a cavity between his buttocks for marine life to inhabit.
 Crustaceans and eels make this space their home."(1)

 or

-as he quotes in his book "The bankers symbolize denial, a resistance to acknowledge our looming environmental crisis, and the short-sighted actions of banking and government institutions.
+"The bankers symbolize denial, a resistance to acknowledge our looming environmental crisis, and the short-sighted actions of banking and government institutions.
 The identical positioning of the figures in a prayer-like pose aims to highlight a shift in values - the replacement of idealism with a misplaced emphasis on monetary remuneration.
 The buttocks support an internal living space for crustaceans and juvenile fish to breed and inhabit" (2)

-These statues were previously called "The Politicians" and they were in this position with their heads in the sand and their briefcases full of money, placed to the side, because of their refusal to see and admit to climate change.
+These statues were previously called "The Politicians", and they were in this position with their heads in the sand and their briefcases full of money placed to the side because of their refusal to see and admit to climate change.

 All explanations give the statues a powerful political and environmental statement.